ss2cp/AI-TicketToRide/README.md

 - Finishing destination cards will get a reward of the cost of that route, not finishing them will result in negative punishment of the reward.

-**Goal:** Within 200 turns, or before train cards run out, who has the higher points wins.
+**Goal:** Within 200 turns, or before train cards run out, the player with higher points wins.

 **Language:** Java